California Points of Historical Interest

-California Points of Historical Interest are sites, buildings, features, or events that are of local (city or county) significance and have anthropological, cultural, military, political, architectural, economic, scientific or technical, religious, experimental, or other value.
-By contrast, California Historical Landmarks are buildings, structures, sites, or places in California with statewide historical significance that meet certain criteria.
+California Points of Historical Interest are sites, buildings, features, or events that are of local significance to a county or city's history.

-Points of Historical Interest designated after December 1997 and recommended by the State Historical Resources Commission are listed in the California Register of Historical Resources.
+Points of Historical Interest designated after December 1997 are listed in the California Register of Historical Resources.

-No historical resource may be designated as both a Landmark and a Point.
-If a Point is subsequently granted status as a Landmark, the Point designation will be retired.

 Criteria

 To be eligible for designation as a Point of Historical Interest, a resource must meet at least one of the following criteria: